satwik-kundu/satwik-kundu.github.io/_pages/about.md

 and exploring the intersection of quantum computing and hardware security.

 Before joining Penn State, I received my bachelor's degree from Jadavpur University in 2021.
-Throughout my academic journey, I have contributed to diverse projects, from creating facial expression recognition models to addressing microarchitectural security challenges in Docker containers.
+Throughout my academic journey, I have worked on various projects, from creating facial expression recognition models to addressing microarchitectural security challenges in Docker containers.